ismailsergengocmen/Pictureit/group/AhmedSalihCezayir_log.md

 Today I completed the progressmap.
 I added CardRecyclerViewAdapter class(Custon adapter class for recylerview), layaout_cardview (xml) and fragment_progressmap(xml).
 Then I filled the progressMap fragment by using those (I used the firebase in order to get the photos).
 Now we can see the photos taken and their date

 ### ~ 18/05/2020 ~
 Today I created the search activity.
 I added activity_search(xml) and snippet_searchbar(xml).
-Then I filled the search activity.(I used the firebase in order to get the related photos) Now user can enter a tag and search for related photos.
+Then I filled the search activity.(I used the firebase in order to get the related photos) Now user can enter a tag and search for related photos.Then, I organized our database and storage.
+With my group we decided the basic structure of the database.
+Then I made it.
+I added 2 new nodes(all_photos and tags_and_photos).
+I also organized the storage.
+Now storage have 2 folders(images and all_images).
+Then I organized and added the related methods to add photo to storage and realtime database(Those methods are uploading photos into correct folders/nodes).
+Then I tidied some parts of the project.